Czechia

 White street signs with black text are most commonly found in the southeastern parts of the country.
 Note that these can look very similar to the ones with blue text.

-Streets in downtown Prague are commonly paved with black and white marble bricks, which is also typical for Portugal.
+Streets in downtown Prague are commonly paved with grey and white marble stones, which is also typical for Portugal.
 They’re often arranged in intricate square mosaics, but some sections are far more plain.

 NOTE: Similar pavement can be found in much lower volume in other towns too.
 Consider the apparent size of the city before guessing Prague.